FAQ's (Frequently Asked Questions)

 A: There are a number of pitfalls in the curriculum review process, however, most of these result from incomplete or inarticulate proposals that slip past careful departmental review.
 In the past, the major problems in seeing a proposal successfully through the review process have been:

-• a misunderstanding of what type of proposal is actually being made - sometimes proposals entail more wholesale curriculum changes than the form reflects
+- Failure to fully describe and account for all changes being made - sometimes proposals entail more wholesale curriculum changes than the form reflects.

 Q: What types of courses require distance education approval?